-Members may bring in the PCs, laptops, or other smart devices a BVCC Help Clinic at the John Ruele Training Center in the Highlands Crossing Center.
+Members may bring in the PCs, laptops, or other smart devices to a BVCC Help Clinic at the John Ruele Training Center in the Highlands Crossing Center.
 The Help Clinics are on the first Saturday and third Wednesday of the month from 9 am to noon.
 For desktops, it is not necessary to bring the display or a USB keyboard or USB mouse.
 For laptops, be sure to bring the AC Power adapter.
 If there are any external devices relevant to the problem, bring those (exception: WiFi-connected devices), and bring any passwords. external backup drives, etc that may be relevant to solving the problem.

 WiFi-connected devices (like printers) must generally be worked on in the home, because they must be customized for your home WiFi network.
 If tested at the Help Clinic, they would have to be reconfigured to work with the BVCC WiFi, which would break any configuration for the intended home network.